Great Birthday Party Places for Preschoolers in Manhattan

 Victorian Gardens – Midtown

 In the heart of Central Park, Victorian Gardens is the perfect birthday party venue.
 Its outdoor location lets kids frolic and all rides are perfectly sized, so everything can be ridden alone.
 The most difficult part: trying to get them back to the VIP tent for cake.
-Prices start at $44 per child on weekdays and $51 per guest on weekends; each package requires a 15-child minimum.
+Prices start at $735 for up to 15 children on weekdays and $850 for the same amount of kids on weekends.

 Looking for more birthday party ideas?
 Check out the Mommy Poppins Birthday Guide.

 A version of this article first published in March 2012; it has been updated.